Entry Requirements

 • The above information is a guide for overall IELTS equivalence; please refer to course specific information for full IELTS minimum requirement to include band scores.

-• IELTS 5.0 overall is the minimum test score where combined with at least 10 weeks ELICOS.
+• IELTS 5.0 overall is the minimum test score when combined with at least 10 weeks ELICOS.

-• IELTS 4.5 overall is the minimum test score where combined with at least 20 weeks ELICOS
+• IELTS 4.5 overall is the minimum test score when combined with at least 20 weeks ELICOS

 • The test must have been taken no more than two years before you apply for your student visa.